fsbraun/djangocms-katex/README.md

 its mhchem extension.

 The plugin can display formulae either inline or in display mode.
-It is text-enabled and you can add equations to rich text fields of djangocms-text-ckeditor.
+It is text-enabled, and you can add equations to rich text fields of djangocms-text-ckeditor.

 The plugin form has a preview functionality that either shows